Back to Silas S. Brown's home page

 and D be its size in inches (measure across the diagonal if

-you don't know, and if you're on a CRT
+you don't know, and if you're on an old CRT

 monitor then you should subtract about

 an inch from the rated figure whereas

 TFT monitors' figures are OK as they are).
 Your pixel size is

 the square root of

 (H*H + V*V), divided by D, multiplied by P and divided by 72.
 (If your monitor has the old standard 4x3 aspect ratio then this simplifies to P*V/D * 5/216.)